 Different types of fire tables use various fuels, as well.
-You can find wood, electric, and ethanol options that could be a good solution for the space you have and the type of fuel you want to burn.
+You can find wood, electric, and gel and bio ethanol options that could be a good solution for the space you have and the type of fuel you want to burn same as an in wall fireplace.
 We will be going over more about the various fuels later in the guide.

 Fire bowls are similar to fire tables, but they have a unique shape.
 Again, the name is very telling.
 These fire pits look like oversized bowls.
 They could be made from stone, copper, steel, and other materials, and they are available in different sizes and styles.
 Different bowls can use various fuel types.

 These are often portable, but that is not always the case.
 Some people choose to buy a relatively simple fire bowl and then submerge it up to its rim.
 Typically, it will be submerged into sand or perhaps gravel.
 You will still have access to the bowl.
 These submerged fire bowls are typically used with wood-burning pits.

 Another option is to build or buy a fire ring.
 These tend to be very simple, but there are many interesting designs and styles available.
 These rings are typically made from metal or stone, which can then be placed onto the ground.
 Some of them will have bottoms, and others will not.

 Fire rings are a portable option that comes in a range of sizes, and they tend to be a good choice for those who are looking for something that feels more like a traditional campfire.